 Social Networks 🚫 Tools & Productivity ✅

-Recently I decided it was time to not only a break but instead a full departure from social networks.
-This is a process that started years ago when I first got rid of other services but it was only completed when the last standing social network profile came to an end:
+Recently I decided it was time to not only take a break but instead fully departure social networks.
+This is a process that started years ago when I first got rid of other social media services, even though it was only completed when the last standing social network profile came to an end:

 The time has come for my last social network presence (Twitter) to come to an end.— 𝕿𝖎𝖆𝖌𝖔 𝕱𝖆𝖗𝖎𝖆 (@0xtf) August 16, 2021